Alisebrink/project-php-fetch/README.md

 ## The problem

 In this project I learned how to fetch php with javascript and print it in the browser.
 I also learned how to work with secure logins and made a guestbook.
+This project is old and it includes some errors that are known to the author.

 ## View it live